aflin/rampart/docs/source/sql4.rst

         may have the same name as another, normal table.
 They are automatically removed when no longer needed.

+.. afaik, these don't happen
+    S
+        indicates a System table, and is Texis owned.
+‘S’ is assigned to all tables where the user who created the table is “texis”.
+    V
+        indicates a normal View.
     D
         indicates a Deleted table.
 On some operating systems (such as Windows), when a table is ``DROP``\ ped, it cannot be removed